nus-cs2103-AY2425S1/ip/README.md

 ### `archive` : Archive current tasks

-Saves current task list into specified file name and clears current task list of all tasks
+Saves current task list into specified file name and clears current task list.

-(Note: the archived file is in the same location as data.txt)
+Note: the archived file is in the same location as data.txt.

 Format: `archive FILENAME`